felipsandoval/duplicatescripts-scratch/README.md

 python3 program.py <file(.SB3 or .JSON or .ZIP)> [-i]

--i (OPTIONAL): Ignores blocks opcodes specified in IgnoreBlocks.txt
+-i (OPTIONAL): Ignores blocks opcodes specified in IgnoreBlocks.txt.
+Also ignores the control marks: END_LOOP, END_IF y END_ELSE_IF.